shaughnessyar/driftR/cran-comments.md

 ## R CMD check results
 There were no ERRORs, WARNINGs, or NOTEs with local checks or on Travis CI/Appveyor.

+On devtools::release()'s R CMD check we get one NOTE:

+* checking CRAN incoming feasibility ...
+NOTE

+  This notes that the package is a new submission.

 On winbuilder, we get one NOTE:

 * checking CRAN incoming feasibility ...
 NOTE